Piotr-Trybala/Power_BI_Financial_Data/README.md

 ---

-### 3. Changing the *`Date`*
+### 3. Adjusting the *`Date`* column

-The dates in the report are all set to the first day of each month, which suggests that the values represent data for the previous month.
-To reflect this correctly, I adjusted each date to the last day of the preceding month.
+All dates in the dataset are set to the first day of each month, suggesting that the reported values correspond to the previous reporting period.
+To reflect this more accurately, each date was adjusted to represent the last day of the preceding month.

 ![image_alt](https://github.com/Piotr-Trybala/Power_BI_Financial_Data/blob/a5378ee35da3987ce870c8ec6e41534e1f9b4f3c/Screenshots/Date.png)